Harbor Regional Center seeks out service providers who possess

 if you offer a service that meets the needs of the people served

 by our agency.
-We encourage potential service providers to
+We encourage potential service providers to visit

-utilize the Request for Proposal
+our Request for

-(RFP) and Letter
+Proposal (RFP) and Letter of Interest

 While becoming a vendor makes a provider eligible to provide